markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 definition.
 So a set of strings would be a `set<string>`.
 However, sets are different in two important ways.
 First, its contents are _not_ ordered.
 So asking for `first`, `last` or `at(pos)` does not make sense.
-The higher order functions such as `map`, `where`, `all` or `any` do the same thing as with lists.
 The second difference is that every value can only be in the set once.
 Consider these tests:

 ![](Sets/addingToLists.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793196831048)

 In the value definitions, in case of the set, the second `World` is not added, because there is already a value `World` in the set.
-This is why resulting set only has two elements instead of three, as the list.
-The same is true when adding the string `42` (yes it is a string, not a number, because of the quotation marks).
+This is why resulting set only has two elements instead of three (the list has three).
+The same is true when adding the string `"42"` (yes it is a string, not a number, because of the quotation marks).

 Consider the following example:

 ![](Sets/SetsAndListsExample.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793196860548)

-We create a list and set of unique numbers.
+We create a list and a set of unique numbers.
 No duplicates to be removed when creating the set, so both have a size of 10, as the test confirmes.
-We then define a function `halved` that divides a number by two, and then truncates is back to no decimals.
+We then define a function `halved` that divides a number by two, and then truncates is back to zero decimals.
 The sheet shows the results for the values 1 through 10.
 As you can see, this operation creates duplicates.

-So if we use `map` to apply `halved` to each of the elements of the list and the set, what will the result be?
-In particular, will a `map` (and similarly, a `where`) on a set produce another set and reduce the duplicates?
+W now use `map` to apply `halved` to each of the elements of the list and the set (the higher order functions such as `map`, `where`, `all` or `any` are all available on sets as well).
+What will the result be?
+In particular, will a
+`map` (and similarly, a `where`) on a set produce another set and reduce the duplicates?
 According to the tests, it does not.